nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Viewing with NAME

-1. Since `view NAME` searches from the entire list of contacts, rather than only the partial list, it is okay either way.
+1. Since `view NAME` searches from the entire list of contacts, rather than only the partial list, it works either way.

     1. Test case: `view Alice Tan` <br>
        Expected (Unique Alice Tan): The contact of `Alice Tan` is viewed.
 Success action will be carried out for that contact.<br>